kermit4/first_2_hours_of_rust/README.md

+This repo is point in time to show learning speed and applicability of non-Rust background to Rust programming, see further progress at https://github.com/kermit4/first_8_hours_of_rust

 If run with no args, it will listen for uploads - not yet working

 With args it will send them - unwritten